CONTACT US

 Section II:Design

-Class 10: Spring Colour – A design.
+Class 11: Green Envy – A foliage design.

 Class 12:Pik n Plunk – spring flowers and branches arranged in a clear vase.